MarjoleinHordijk/PythonTutorials/docs/source/04_01_IntroPyQGIS.rst

    print("Hello world!")

-You just called the print function, and provided “Hello world!” (a string of text) as a parameter, providing you with an output that should like like the image below.
+You just called the print function, and provided “Hello world!” (a string of text) as a parameter, providing you with an output that should like the image below.

 .. image:: https://github.com/MarjoleinHordijk/PythonTutorials/blob/master/images/02_01/2.png?raw=true